ibadlayevam19/se-homeworks/lab10/typescript_code_smells/README.md

-(1) Smell #1: Repeated use of ' ' to represent empty tiles
+1 Repeated use of the blank space ' ' for empty tiles

-Original lines: 2, 8, 35, 44, 53, etc.
+Found at: Lines 2, 8, 35, 44, 53, and others.
-Example:

-private _lastSymbol: string = ' ';
-if (this._board.TileAt(x, y).Symbol !== ' ') { ... }
+The same literal ' ' was scattered throughout the file to represent an empty tile.

+How I improved it:
-Refactoring: Added a constant to store the empty symbol:
+Created a clear constant at the top of the file:

 const EMPTY_SYMBOL = ' ';

-Improvement:

-Avoids magic values scattered through the code.

-Makes updates easier if the symbol changes later.
+Why it’s better:

-Keeps the code more consistent and readable.
+Makes the code less error-prone and easier to modify later.

+Reduces duplication and clarifies meaning.

+Enhances readability since the intent is explicit.

-(2) Smell #2: Repeated logic for checking winners in each row
+2 Repeated logic for checking row winners

-Original lines: 35–73 – The same pattern was used multiple times for different rows.
+Found at: Lines 35–73

+Each row was checked manually with almost identical code.

+How I improved it:
-Refactoring: Moved the repeated part into a helper function:
+Extracted the duplicated code into a helper method:

 private checkRow(row: number): string { ... }

-and iterated through rows inside winner().
+and replaced the repeated blocks with a simple loop inside winner().

-Improvement:
+Why it’s better:

-Removes unnecessary repetition (DRY principle).
+Removes repetitive code (DRY principle).

-Easier to maintain or extend (e.g., columns, diagonals).
+Easier to maintain and extend (for columns or diagonals).

-Makes the winner-checking logic more organized.

-(3) Smell #3: Inconsistent method naming style
+The winner() method is now concise and focused.

+3 Non-idiomatic method names

-Original lines: 7, 26
+Found at: Lines 7, 26
-Refactoring: Adjusted to follow the camelCase style used in TypeScript:

-public play(...)
-public winner()

-Improvement:

-Aligns with TypeScript naming conventions.
+Methods used PascalCase (Play, Winner) which goes against TypeScript naming conventions.

+How I improved it:
+Renamed them to:

+play()  and  winner()

+Why it’s better:

+Matches standard JavaScript/TypeScript camelCase style.

-Improves code clarity and makes method names intuitive.
+Improves consistency and makes the API more intuitive.

-(4) Smell #4: Using .find() on a 1D array for board lookups

-Original lines: 74–91

-this._plays.find((t: Tile) => t.X === x && t.Y === y)
+4 Inefficient tile lookup using .find()

+Found at: Lines 74–91

+Each tile was stored in a single array and searched linearly using .find() every time.

+How I improved it:
-Refactoring: Switched to a 2D array structure for direct access:
+Replaced the 1D list with a 2D array (this._tiles[x][y]) for direct access.

-this._tiles[x][y]

-Improvement:

-Avoids inefficient linear searches.

-Better matches the logical structure of a board.
+Why it’s better:

+No need to iterate through all tiles → faster lookups.

+More natural and readable representation of the board.

-Simplifies code and improves performance.
+Simplifies the logic inside getTile() and addTile().

-(5) Smell #5: Hardcoded board dimension

-Original lines: 76–80

-for (let i = 0; i < 3; i++)
+5 Magic number for board size

+Found at: Lines 76–80

-Refactoring: Introduced a constant to define board size:
+The number 3 appeared in multiple places to define the board dimensions.

+How I improved it:
+Introduced a constant:

 const BOARD_SIZE = 3;

-Improvement:
+Why it’s better:

+Centralizes configuration in one place.

-Makes the size easy to modify in the future.
+Makes scaling or modifying the board size effortless.

-Prevents repeated “magic numbers.”
+Prevents “magic numbers” and improves clarity.

-Increases flexibility and readability.